 - The Global Competitiveness Index (GCI) of the World Economic Forum.
 Seaports contribute to the country scores through the dimension of infrastructures and the adoption of information and communication technologies.

-- The Logistics Performance Index (LPI) was released by the World Bank and included as a component the availability of efficient seaports.
+- The Logistics Performance Index (LPI) released by the World Bank which included as a component the availability of efficient seaports.

 The second group of actors developing industry-level performance measurement initiatives are regional or global associations representing ports and port authorities, such as: